 Short interest based on float

 There is no doubt that it is an extremely useful metric for investors.
-It is however important to be able to use it properly, so that you do not jump into conclusions.
-For example, short interest as a percentage of the float, should be carefully analyzed based on the float of that stock.
+It is however important to be able to use it properly so that you do not jump to conclusions.
+For example, short interest as a percentage of the float should be carefully analyzed.
+Based on the float of that stock.
 If the float is a fairly low percentage of the shares outstanding, the short interest of the float will be more impactful.
 The opposite happens when the float is a large percentage of the shares outstanding.

 What is considered a high or low short interest?

 Investors should not use this metric as a sole feature to determine a worthwhile investment.
 The question is what is a high or low short interest? and how can investors use this information to their benefit?

 Well, obviously a low short interest is when there are no shares short.
 This is highly uncommon, across most markets.
 However, short interest on the float of under 10% is often considered low.
 It is usually a sign that the overall market sentiment in regards to that stock is highly positive.
 The lower the short interest, the more positive the overall market outlook towards that stock.